 Figure 9-8.
-Entrance Step Switch
+Electric Steps Switch (Passenger's Side)

-When the electric steps are fully retracted and the motor home is being made ready for travel, be sure to deploy the cover over the stairwell (use either the switch on the driver's console or the switch on the passenger's side) to protect any occupants of the cabin from any accidental stepping into the open stair well.
+When the electric steps are fully retracted and the motor home is being made ready for travel, be sure to deploy the cover over the stairwell (use either the switch on the driver's console or the switch on the passenger's side [Figure 9-8]) to protect any occupants of the cabin from any accidental stepping into the open stair well (figure 9-9).

 Activating either switch will cause the stairwell cover to be pneumatically deployed from a recess beneath the floor in front of the passenger's seat.
 This precaution will provide a safe traveling environment for anyone using the passenger's seat during travel.